santi1475/Campomar/README.md

 - **Order Management**: Create, modify, and finalize orders with a user-friendly interface.
 - **Real-Time Updates**: The application reflects changes in real-time, ensuring all staff members are up-to-date.
 - **Kitchen Ticket Printing**: Generate and print kitchen tickets for new orders and added items.
+- **Auditing**: Critical actions, such as order cancellations, are logged for security and tracking purposes.
 - **Responsive Design**: The application is fully responsive and works on all devices.